Problems with your HVAC service provider?

 There are always going to be unavoidable reasons for service providers arriving late: traffic problems, unexpected issues at a prior job, etc. But the best service companies know how to minimize those issues.
 For example: putting GPS in every truck so technicians are able to avoid traffic jams, and protocols to alert office staff about delays so customers can be alerted or another tech sent to the next customer.
 Also keep this in mind: if your HVAC company is consistently unreliable about response time, you have to wonder if the work they are doing will prove to be unreliable as well.

 2. Slacking on maintenance tasks

 If you’ve got a preventative maintenance agreement, are you sure your HVAC service provider is taking care of all the tasks you’re paying for?
 There can be some variation in what vendors consider “preventive” tasks.
 Some might just change your filters and belts and call it done.
-A quality HVAC service provider will also check refrigerant levels, inspect electrical connections and condition of parts, clean the coils and checking drain lines and pans.
+A quality HVAC maintenance visit will also include checking refrigerant levels, inspecting electrical connections and condition of parts, cleaning the coils and checking drain lines and pans.